 Of important note, Haines is also a town of artists.
 Haines has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Haines’s character.

-One of the nice things about Haines is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Haines is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 One of the benefits of Haines is that there is very little traffic.
 The average commute to work is 8.62 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The overall education level of Haines citizens is substantially higher than the typical US community, as 32.91% of adults in Haines have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Haines citizens is substantially higher than the typical US community, as 32.91% of adults in Haines have at least a bachelor's degree.

 The per capita income in Haines in 2010 was $34,744, which is wealthy relative to Alaska and the nation.
 This equates to an annual income of $138,976 for a family of four.
 However, Haines contains both very wealthy and poor people as well.